OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

 ---

-# Common misconceptions about diagnosing memory CPU-problems
+# Common misconceptions about diagnosing memory and CPU problems

 As a developer, diagnosing problems is an important skill, almost as important as our developer skills.
 But misdiagnosing things can lead to more problems.
 Let's address some common misconceptions about diagnostics: